Using pyclearpass

 login = ClearPassAPILogin(server="https://yourserver.network.local:443/api",api_token="yoursecretapitoken", verify_ssl=False)

-The example below prints the roles available within the ClearPass server.
+The example below prints a single the roles available within the ClearPass server.

 print(ApiPolicyElements.get_role(login))

-By default, the example above to return the roles available within the ClearPass server will only show the first 25 roles.
-If you want to view more, you have to adjust the limit.
+By default, the example above returns the first 25 roles.
+To view more, the limit needs to be adjusted.
 Placing your cursor over the .getRole will usually show you help about the method.

 print(ApiPolicyElements.get_role(login, limit=100))